 Data Released by Payscale Too Limited

 WASHINGTON, D.C. – The National Association of Social Workers is concerned with social work salary information from Payscale that is being quoted by Huffington Post and other news organizations.
-NASW has a new Social Workers Compensation Study that offers a fuller and fairer depiction of what social workers earn.
+NASW has released a Social Workers Compensation Study that offers a fuller and fairer depiction of what social workers earn.

 “Payscale limited its reporting to social workers with bachelor’s degrees,” said Tracy Whitaker, DSW, ACSW, director of NASW’s Center for Workforce Studies and Social Work Practice.
 “And, while a bachelor’s is a professional degree, social workers often get additional certifications, master’s degrees and doctorates.
 In fact, social workers are some of the best-educated professionals in the nation.”